Introduction

 How often should I reapply concrete sealer?

-Typically every 1 to 3 years, depending on the type of sealer used and the environmental conditions affecting your concrete surface.
+Reapplying concrete sealer is usually recommended every 1 to 3 years, depending on the type of sealer and the environmental conditions that affect your concrete surface.

 Are there specific tools I need for applying concrete sealer?

-Yes, using a roller, brush, or sprayer designed for sealers will help achieve an even application and better coverage.
+Using a roller, brush, or sprayer made for sealers will help you achieve an even application and better coverage.